Self-planning Code Generation with Large Language Models: Related Work

 \subsection{Prompting Techniques}

-Few-shot prompting is a technique that emerged as the number of model parameters exploded.
+Few-shot prompting \cite{LiuYFJHN23} is a technique that emerged as the number of model parameters exploded.
 Instead of fine-tuning a separate language model checkpoint for each new task, few-shot prompting can be utilized by simply providing the model with a limited number of input-output examples that illustrate the task.
-Prompting techniques like chain-of-thought prompting (COT) \citep{wei2022chain} have further boosted the performance of LLMs and inspired some further improvements.
-To address natural language reasoning tasks, \citep{leastmost} propose least-to-most prompting which reduces a complex problem into a list of sub-problems and then solves these sub-problems in order. \citep{pal} propose to accompany generating code alongside the intermediate reasoning steps and subproblems in the original CoT and least-to-most prompting, delegating solving to the compiler, thus improving solution accuracy.

-However, the tasks faced by those approaches are simple and have fixed solving patterns, making them unusable for code generation.
-Our self-planning approach is designed for code generation that can abstract sub-problems from complex human intent and then plan solving steps that may not be sequential but intertwined.
+A few-shot prompt technique known as Chain of thought (CoT) \cite{wei2022chain} achieves a significant improvement that transcends the scaling laws by generating intermediate reasoning steps before the answer to address language reasoning tasks. \textbf{CoT in its original paper focused on solving a range of reasoning tasks such as mathematical reasoning, symbolic reasoning, and commonsense reasoning, and did not implement CoT for code-generation tasks.} Inspired by CoT, a series of prompting works has been proposed.
+Least-to-most prompting \cite{leastmost} reduces a complex problem into a series of sub-problems and then solves the sub-problems in order, adding the answer to the previous sub-problems to the prompt each time solving begins.
+PAL \cite{pal} and PoT \cite{POT} are proposed to generate code as the intermediate reasoning steps, delegating solving to the compiler, thus improving solution accuracy.
+Nonetheless, the aforementioned approaches are adept at addressing relatively simple mathematical \cite{LewkowyczADDMRS22,WuJLRSJS22}, commonsense \cite{SanhWRBSACSRDBX22,MadaanZ0YN22}, and symbolic reasoning \cite{YaoZYDSN023} problems characterized by limited problem spaces and established solution patterns.
+Consequently, their applicability to code generation remains restricted.